Ultrasonic Cleaning Technical InformationHow Ultrasonic Cleaning Works

 - Loading - the volume (configuration) of the part being cleaned

 Typical cleaning times may vary tremendously - how dirty is the part and how clean is clean.
 As a place to start, a normal trial period is two to ten minutes, since very few parts are sufficiently clean within a few seconds.
 Ultrasonic cleaning is not just a quick dip and zap, it's clean.
 Pre cleaning may be required to remove gross contamination or to chemically prepare the parts for a final clean.
 Some applications require more than one ultrasonic cleaning stage to complete the required cleaning.
 Ultrasonic agitated rinsing is required in some cases to more thoroughly remove the wash chemicals.

-Temperature and chemistry are closely related.
+Ultrasonic cleaning technical information shows that temperature and chemistry are closely related.
 Generally, ultrasonic cleaning in an aqueous solution is optimum at 140°F. some high pH solutions will require the temperature to be higher to enhance the synergistic effect of the chemistry.
 The chemical pH is a good place to start; however, chemistry is not the subject of this article.

 The following should be considered the main components of aqueous ultrasonic cleaning chemistry:

 - Water - hard, soft, DI or distilled